njsito01/Portfolio-Project_Mint-Classics-EDA/README.md

 The goal of this exploratory data analysis was to identify any patterns or themes in the data that might influence reorganizing or reducing the inventory at the Mint Classics Company facilities.

-Through this analysis, here are suggestions for next steps:
+Through this analysis, I have come up with the following suggestions for next steps:

-- Perform an evaluation of Warehouses A, B and C, in order to determine a more accurate measure of their open storage space, and if it supports the estimates calculations performed in this analysis.
+- Perform an evaluation of Warehouses A, B and C, in order to determine a more accurate measure of their open storage space, and if the that aligns with the estimated calculations performed in this analysis.
 - Ensure that the items that fall in the "Low" volume and "Not enough on hand" cateogories are re-stocked to volumes that are at the least, sufficient to keep up with their demand
 - For items in the "High"  category, consider re-aligning their volume counts to a level that reflects business objectives and demand, more effectively
   - With re-alignment comes the possibility to again re-evaluate the required warehouse space, which could mean even more savings for the company if fewer warehouses are required